 There is a bathroom at the end of the hike.
-It’s more like a deluxe port-a-pot, but the good news is I didn’t have to go in the woods, and after drinking tea all the way to the park, then guzzling water during the hike, even a deluxe port-a-pot with real tp was a welcome site.
+It’s more like a deluxe port-a-pot, but the good news is — I didn’t have to go in the woods!

 The rangers at Chattahoochee Bend State Park had our kayaks all ready for us at the river.
-You can bring your own, or rent a single or double kayak, as well as a canoe.
+You can bring your own, or rent a single or double kayak, or a canoe.
 We opted for a double kayak and I’m glad we did.
 It was nice to talk to each other on the river as we floated down.

 At the end of the paddle, we were back at the day use parking lot where our cars were located and all we did was hop out of the kayaks.
 Joe and Erin, the ranger, handled everything else.

-The Hooch hike and paddle is only one of several programs at Chattahoochee Park.
-Here are a few more.
+The Hooch Hike and Paddle is only one of several programs at the park.
 Check the Chattahoochee Bend State Park website for the latest events, and to register.
-The Park’s popular and regular events regularly sell out.
-But check back often.
+The park’s popular and regular events regularly sell out, so check back often.

-See Diamorpha in Bloom.
-Diamorpha are succulents found in the pools of rock outcrops like Chattahoochee Bend and Arabia Mountain.
+- See Diamorpha in Bloom.
+Diamorpha are succulents found in the pools of rock outcrops, like you’ll find at Chattahoochee Bend and Arabia Mountain.
 In spring they turn bright red, and then burst with a white bloom.
 Primarily found in Georgia, they are on the endangered species list in Tennessee.
 Lesli’s family just likes them for their sweetness; hope yours will, too.

 Chattahoochee Bend also has RV and car camping sites.
 I was curious to see the Adirondack-style shelters.
 The main campsites had awesome playgrounds near them, bathrooms and hot showers.
 Joe told us cabins are coming soon!